 Legumes

-Lentils are an excellent source of protein, with 18 gram proteins per cooked cup (240 ml).
+Lentils are an excellent source of protein, with 18 grams of protein per cooked cup (240 ml).

-You can use it in a wide variety of dishes like fresh salads to substantial soups and spice-infused dahls.
+You can use it in a wide variety of dishes from fresh salads to substantial soups and spice-infused dahls.

 Lentils are extremely high in slowly digested carbohydrates, and a single cup (240 ml) contains almost half of your daily fibre needs.